KumarLabJax/JABS-device-client/README.md

-# Long Term Monitoring System Readme
+# JAX Mouse Behavior Analysis

 ## Overview

 This program implements a service that is run continuously on the video acquisition computers.
-It monitors the system, periodically gathering info on disk space consumption, system load, memory utilization, etc and then sends that information to the LTMS webservice.
+It monitors the system, periodically gathering info on disk space consumption, system load, memory utilization, etc and then sends that information to the JAX MBA webservice.
 It will also perform video acquisition on request from the webservice.

 ## Installation

 ### Platform

-This software *only* supports Linux.
+This software **only** supports Linux.

 Windows and Unix (including but not limited to BSD and Darwin (OS X)) are not currently supported.